 Cofactors of phase-I and phase-II metabolism are scientifically necessary for incubation of liver microsomes and S9, such as NADPH (nicotinamide adenine dinucleotide phosphate, NADPH regeneration system) for phase-I metabolism, UDPGA (uridine diphosphate-glucuronosyl-transferase) for glucuronidation, and PAPS (3’-phosphoadenosine 5’-phosphosulfate) for sulfation.

-When more standardized in vitro system metabolism study protocols become available, the general guidance above can be replaced according to the standardized protocols.
+When more standardised in vitro system metabolism study protocols become available, the general guidance above can be replaced according to the standardised protocols.

 Laboratory animals: the laboratory animal species used in the comparative metabolism study should preferably be the same species (and for rodents the same strain) as was used in the pivotal study for determining the toxicological acceptable daily intake of the veterinary drug.
 In case another species is used, the choice of species should be justified in terms of relevance.
 You should provide the sources of the animals, their weights, health statuses, ages and sexes.